JonasHendel/Citratzyklus/README.md

 ### Challenges
 - Fairly new to React and Javascript, 1.5 months of experience in React, JS and general web development, prior to the project
-- The interactive graph of the citric acid cycle, was the most challenging part of the project, since I initially had no idea, how to solve this challenge.
+- The interactive graph of the citric acid cycle was the most challenging part of the project, since I initially had no idea how to go about it.

 ### Critics
 Four months, 2 big fullstack projects and lot of learning later, there are some things I would have done different.